Childhood obesity - how big is the challenge?

 Obesity is not only a problem of individuals, but conveys considerable global, economical, and societal threats and challenges.
 Obesity should be treated as a disease as declared by WHO in 1948, by the American Medical Association and the American Heart Association in 2013, by the Canadian Medical Association in 2015, and as recommended by the EASO Childhood Obesity Task Force in 2015.

 The prevalence of obesity has increased tremendously over the past decades.
 WHO currently estimates that 1.9 billion people worldwide are overweight and 600 million are obese.
-Also for children, the numbers are alarmingly high, with more than 42 million children under the age of 5 years being overweight.
+The numbers are also alarmingly high for children, with more than 42 million children under the age of 5 years being overweight.

 Danish children and adolescents with overweight and obesity included in treatment with an average age of 12 years are heavily burdened; 51% exhibit prehypertension or overt hypertension, 31% exhibit hepatic steatosis, 27% exhibit dyslipidemia, 68% exhibit muscular steatosis, 50% exhibit sleep apnoea and 14% exhibit pre-diabetes.